Francis Suarez: Cryptocurrency

-Suarez is a cryptocurrency-friendly politician, who has promoted the development of Miami as a cryptocurrency hub.
-He intends for Miami to be the next Silicon Valley Suarez has to draw cryptocurrency capital to the city, believing that a strong embrace of cryptocurrency would modernize the city's economy and better position it for e-business (digital business).
+Suarez is a cryptocurrency-friendly politician, who as mayor promoted the development of Miami as a cryptocurrency hub, and intended for Miami to be the next Silicon Valley.
+Suarez sought to draw cryptocurrency capital to the city, believing that a strong embrace of cryptocurrency would modernize the city's economy and better position it for e-business (digital business).
 He erected a “crypto bull” statue in Downtown Miami, an allusion to the fame Charging Bull statue in New York City (an icon of Wall Street and the Manhattan Financial District).
 He also made an effort to persuade the organizers of cryptocurrency conferences to host their events in Miami.
+His efforts resulted in him being dubbed the "Bitcoin mayor".

 As part of his friendliness towards cryptocurrency, Suarez touted the naming rights deal for Kaseya Center (renamed "FTX Arena") with cryptocurrency exchange FTX, appearing repeatedly with Sam Bankman-Fried.
 When the company filed for bankruptcy amid charges of fraud, the deal was terminated.
 He also supported plans FTX had before its collapse made to move its headquarters to Miami.
 Suarez would later comment that his decision to support involvement with FTX had "not matured well," but noted that many prominent investors had been invested in FTX.

 In September 2021, Suarez revealed that his ultimate plan for the city of Miami is to abolish taxes.
 Instead, he hopes to fund the city's activities via the issuance and continued mining of a city-specific blockchain token called MiamiCoin.
 He also stated that Miami is looking to allow its residents to be paid in Bitcoin, and to be able to pay their taxes using Bitcoin.
 Less than a year after the launch of MiamiCoin, the token was delisted from its last exchange, OKCoin, after losing over 90% of its value.
 Suarez lost $2,500 personally on MiamiCoin.
 Suarez continued to tout the money earned from MiamiCoin, and maintained his support for cryptocurrency.

 As a gesture of his support for cryptocurrency, in November 2021 he announced that he planned to receive his next mayoral salary payment in the form of bitcoin (a cryptocurrency), becoming the first U.S. politician to take their salary in cryptocurrency.
 As of early 2024, maintained this personal bitcoin holding (having opted against selling or exchanging it).